seanrco/stevens-pass-companion/README.md

 ### Get Involved
 - Star the Repository: If you like Stevens Pass Companion, please give it a star! 🌟
 - Follow the Project: Stay updated with the latest developments by watching the repository.
-- Join Discussions: Share your thoughts and ideas to make Stevens Pass Companion even better in [Discussions](https://github.com/seanrco/stevens-pass-companion/discussions).
+- Join Discussions: Share your thoughts and ideas to make Stevens Pass Companion even better.
+[Discussions](https://github.com/seanrco/stevens-pass-companion/discussions)
-- Contributing: Are you a developer and interested in helping contribute to the project?
+- Contribute: Are you a developer?
+Interested in the tech stack we are using?
+Want to contribute to the project?
 [Let us know here](https://github.com/seanrco/stevens-pass-companion/discussions/categories/contribute)

 ### License
 This project is licensed under the [MIT License](https://github.com/seanrco/stevens-pass-companion?tab=MIT-1-ov-file#readme).